combo-lab/combo/guides/telemetry.md

 _and_ method?

-Let's take a look at another event emitted during the HTTP request lifecycle, this time from `Phoenix.Router`:
+Let's take a look at another event emitted during the HTTP request lifecycle, this time from `Combo.Router`:

 * `[:phoenix, :router_dispatch, :stop]` - dispatched by
-  Phoenix.Router after successfully dispatching to a matched route
+  Combo.Router after successfully dispatching to a matched route

   * Measurement: `%{duration: native_time}`